MKFS.BTRFS(8) Btrfs Manual MKFS.BTRFS(8)

 Up to version 5.14 there was a detection of a SSD device

-(more precisely if it’s a rotational device, determined
+(more precisely if it’s a rotational device, determined by

-by the contents of file /sys/block/DEV/queue/rotational)
+the contents of file /sys/block/DEV/queue/rotational) that

-5.15 to be always dup.
+be always dup.

 Note that the rotational status can be arbitrarily set by

-the underlying block device driver and may not reflect
+the underlying block device driver and may not reflect the

-the true status (network block device, memory-backed SCSI
+true status (network block device, memory-backed SCSI

 devices, real block device behind some additional device